2022-enos/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files . .. /root in long format
+script that prints the type of the file named iamafile.